Visiting a slot canyon is one of Arizona’s top must-do activities, and top of the list is visiting Antelope Canyon near Page.

 Another factor here is the canyon shape and its impact on tour group size.

 Lower Antelope is narrow at the bottom while Upper Antelope is wide at the bottom.

 Bigger groups are able to get through Upper Antelope.
 Small group sizes are a necessity at Lower Antelope because of its narrow bottom.

 Antelope Canyon Useful FAQs

 Antelope Canyon is about 10 minutes southeast of the town of Page, AZ.
 Upper and Lower Antelope Canyon are in two different locations, but both are accessed off of AZ Highway 98.

 The exact location of your tour’s parking lot and building headquarters off of AZ-98 varies by tour company.

 Generally, Lower Antelope tours are north of AZ-98 and Upper Antelope tours are all on the south side of AZ-98.

 >> Can you take a self-guided tour?

-If you book a day trip tour from another city, they drive you to Antelope Canyon but you will still take one of the Navajo-led tours.
+If you book a day trip tour from another city, like this one from Sedona, they drive you to Antelope Canyon but you will still take one of the Navajo-led tours.